 The Different Kind of Breakout: Fungal Acne

 Have you recently experienced a sudden bout of acne and are wondering why no specialized acne-fighting products are helping your case?
 Are you blaming the inadequacy of the products, or even worse – your own bad luck?
-That may simply be because you do not have regular zits, but are instead suffering from acne of the fungal kind.
+That may simply be because you do not have regular zits, but are instead suffering from acne of the fungal kind1.

 What in the world is that?

 The good news is that if this is what you are dealing with, then you are not really suffering from acne!
-Instead, you may have developed a yeast infection called Pityrosporum Folliculitis.
+Instead, you may have developed a yeast infection called Pityrosporum Folliculitis1.
 Despite its complicated, science-y name, this is simply a non-serious inflammation of your hair follicles.
 Just like yeast infections by your genitals, it is the result of the yeast present on your skin.
 Indeed, while we are all sporting certain levels of yeast on a daily basis, this mild complication occurs when those levels increase abnormally.
-The reasons for this increase are usually pretty innocent and can be classified under a moist and warm environment, such as the gym or the summertime.
+The reasons for this increase are usually pretty innocent and can be classified under a moist and warm environment, such as the gym or the summertime2.
 This means that you may have simply developed this condition because you have been sweating or because the air around you is hot and humid.

-The confusing part is that the visible effects of this are small bumps on your skin, that may even carry whiteheads filled with minuscule amounts of pus.
+The confusing part is that the visible effects of this are small bumps on your skin, that may even carry whiteheads filled with minuscule amounts of pus3.
 Just like with regular acne, you may find these wherever you have more natural oils.
 This is because yeast thrives due to the oils, which contain fatty acids, sterol and wax esters, triglycerides, squalene and good old cholesterol – all lipids that yeast enjoys.
 The targeted areas thus tend to be on your face, your chest and back and even your scalp.